SardegnaClimaOnlus/ichnosat/_sources/index.rst.txt

 The *downloader* gets automatically products from `Sentinel-2 on AWS <http://sentinel-pds.s3-website.eu-central-1.amazonaws.com/>`_ portal.
-This downloader is multithreaded and fully customizable.
+Such a downloader is multithreaded and can be fully customized in terms of AOI (Area of Interest) and Products Sensing Time.

-The *processor* receives products from downloader and processes products via C++ plugins.
-In the current version the plugin available processes the  `NDVI <https://en.wikipedia.org/wiki/Normalized_Difference_Vegetation_Index>`_  exploiting
+The *processor* gets products from the downloader and processes products via C++ plugins.
+Current version contains a single plugin able to extract from Sentinel-2 data the  `NDVI <https://en.wikipedia.org/wiki/Normalized_Difference_Vegetation_Index>`_  exploiting
 `GDAL <http://www.gdal.org/>`_  library.

 Ichnosat *processor* is multithreaded, extendible via C++ plugins and customizable.

 |